BradyHuai/Biz-Wiz/deliverable-1/planning.md

     * How does this align with your partner's organization's values/mission/mandate?

 -Since our product is mainly aimed at small businesses and individuals that have been affected by Covid-19, users will be able to discover niche job requests that they wouldn’t be able to find easily on similar websites.

 -The website’s target users are in the GTA, so there will be more information available to those that live in the GTA than similar websites

--The website will be able to provide users with accurate information and -The government provides support for small businesses impacted by covid.
+-The website will be able to provide users with accurate information

+-The government provides support for small businesses impacted by covid.
 However, there are strict limitations, one of which being making over 20k in revenues.
 Our product aims to act as a bridge to connect those in need to available resources, including a financial support currently being developed by a marketing team working with Biz-Wiz.

 #### Q4: How will you build it?